 Steele, Ariana.
 2018.
 Stylistic practice and linguistic differentiation for non-binary speakers in Columbus, Ohio.
 Presented at the International Gender and Language Association Biannual Conference, Gaborone, Botswana.

-From the standpoint of the gender non-normative speaker, J Calder and I advocate for an approach in sociolinguistics that centers community-based gender epistemologies in interpreting social meaning.
+From the standpoint of the gender non-normative speaker, J Calder and I advocate for an approach in sociolinguistics that centers community-based gender epistemologies in interpreting social meaning and considers how the perspective of the listener influences the perception of the speech of marginalized talkers.

 Calder, J and Ariana Steele.
 2019.
 Gender in sociolinguistic variation beyond the binary.
 Paper presented at the Linguistic Society of America annual meeting.
 New York, NY.